chronoclast/gotoams2017/content.md

 ------------------

-## A Gentle Introduction to IoT Protocols: MQTT, CoAP, HTTP & WebSockets
+## IoT Protocols: MQTT, CoAP, HTTP & WebSockets

 IoT is a buzzword.
 As a developer, I’m sure you’ve heard it many times - so many times that you probably tune it out as background noise at this point.
 Don’t let that phase you.
 IoT is nothing but a name for a set of ideas that you as developer should consider seriously.
 In this talk we'll take a practical - with demos - tour into application protocols for IoT.